Table of contents

 Worldwide presence - cultivation

 Balsamic vinegar is traditionally produced in two cities in northern Italy: Modena and Reggio Emilia.
-In keeping with the traditions of their original areas, balsamic vinegars are characterized by a strong local identity, as well as chemical-physical and sensory properties defined by international regulations with a protected geographical indication.
+In keeping with the traditions of their original areas, balsamic vinegars are characterized by a strong local identity, as well as by chemical-physical and sensory properties defined by international regulations with a protected geographical indication.
 In the case of protected 'Traditional Aceto Balsamico', vine cultivation and production take place regionally.
 2

 But there are also numerous products that are labelled as balsamic vinegar and are produced in various countries around the world.
 And although most of them look almost identical, they actually differ in many ways.
 2